-Check out our five picks for the week of October 13, 2017!
+Check out our editors' top five product picks of the week for December 8, 2017.

 As Kris Toomey (bib 427 above) sat beside her mother’s hospital bed at the University of Utah’s Huntsman Cancer Institute in Salt Lake City, fear, concern and uncertainty swirled through her head.

 Last October, just one night prior, Toomey learned that her mother, Beverly Duncan, had been diagnosed with what doctors believed to be multiple myeloma, a blood cancer.
 Toomey purchased an airline ticket that night and made the 2,000-mile journey from her home in Pennsylvania to Utah to be by her mother’s side before an operation to remove a cancerous tumor from her spine.